kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/grafana.md

 ```

 {{% alert color="warning" %}}
-The described configuration is done through the Kiali CR which is used when Kiali is installed by the Kiali Operator.
-If Kiali server was installed with the Helm chart, the correct way of configure this is using regular --set flags.
+The described configuration is done in the Kiali CR when Kiali is installed using the Kiali Operator.
+If Kiali is installed with the Helm chart then the correct way to configure this is via regular --set flags.
 {{% /alert %}}